espressif/esp-idf/docs/en/migration-guides/release-5.x/storage.rst

 Partition Table
 ---------------

 The partition table generator no longer supports misaligned partitions.
-When generating a partition table, ``esp-idf`` only accepts partitions with offsets that align to 4 KB.
+When generating a partition table, ``ESP-IDF`` only accepts partitions with offsets that align to 4 KB.
 This change only affects generating new partition tables.
 Reading and writing to already existing partitions remains unchanged.

 VFS